The Jam: The Gift and break-up (1981–1982)

-To universal surprise, on 30 October 1982 Weller announced his intention to disband the Jam after a short concert tour of the UK had been completed.
+On 30 October 1982, after a world tour, Weller announced his intention to disband the Jam.
 They also made their final appearances on Top of the Pops and The Tube to promote "Beat Surrender".
-The tour included five consecutive nights at the Wembley Arena, all of which sold out within twenty minutes of tickets becoming available.
+The tour included five consecutive nights at the Wembley Arena.
 The last date on the original itinerary had been scheduled for 9 December 1982 at Guildford Civic Hall, close to the band's hometown of Woking.
-However, due to ticket demand, an additional date was added at the Brighton Conference Centre on 11 December 1982 for their last performance.
+Due to ticket demand, an additional date was added at the Brighton Conference Centre on 11 December 1982 for their last performance.

 The decision to split was solely Weller's.
-Explaining at the time that he disliked the idea of continuing for as long as possible simply because they were successful, he later told the Daily Mirror in advance of a 2015 Sky documentary on the band, "I wanted to end it to see what else I was capable of, and I'm still sure we stopped at the right time.
+Explaining at the time that he disliked the idea of continuing for as long as possible simply because they were successful, he later told The Daily Mirror in advance of a 2015 Sky documentary on the band, "I wanted to end it to see what else I was capable of, and I'm still sure we stopped at the right time.
 I'm proud of what we did but I didn't want to dilute it, or for us to get embarrassing by trying to go on forever.
 We finished at our peak.
 I think we had achieved all we wanted or needed to, both commercially and artistically."

 Weller's decision to move on, announced by his father, the band's manager, at an extraordinary band meeting in the summer of 1982, "came as a shock" to Buckler and Foxton, who wanted to keep the band together.
-Buckler told the Woking News and Mail in 2012: "It was like we were going to be driving over a cliff at the end of the year, and you keep thinking 'Well, maybe he'll change his mind'’."
+Buckler told the Woking News and Mail in 2012: "It was like we were going to be driving over a cliff at the end of the year, and you keep thinking 'Well, maybe he'll change his mind'."
 Both Buckler and Foxton described the experience as bitter, but in later years both expressed understanding, if not complete acceptance.

 Following the split, Foxton did not speak to Weller for over 20 years, and Buckler said in 2015 that he still had not spoken to Weller since, despite repeated attempts by Buckler and Foxton in 1983 and 1984 to meet up with and talk to Weller.
 As the farewell tour neared its end, Polydor released a live album titled Dig the New Breed, a collection of songs from various concert performances over the band's five-year career which, while commercially successful, met with mixed reviews.
 The month after the final concert in Brighton, Polydor re-released all sixteen of the band's singles, nine of which re-entered the UK charts on 22 January 1983.